danny0838/lolikit/README.md

 ## Version 1.3.0

+This version change a lot of configure variables names.
+Check `loli help --config` if your `lolikitrc` are not work.

   - Enhanced: now user can assign a `default_project_dir` in `user` section in your USER-LEVEL lolikitrc file.
 This project folder will be used when user are not within any loli project folder.
   - Added: `show` command to show current project stats.
+  - Tweaked: change a lot of config variables names.

 ## Version 1.2.2